 The obvious country for the best South America wines is Argentina.
 After all, Argentina has the highest per capita consumption of wine in all of South America.
 Italian and Spanish heritage did not only bring sophisticated European cuisine, but also the habit of having a glass of wine to go with it.
 Argentines have continued the traditions of their European ancestors, and wherever you see a couple of late-night diners in Buenos Aires enjoying authentic Argentine beefsteak, chances are they are also downing a glass of Argentine red wine.

 Another reason why the best South America wines are from Argentina is that the weather is perfect for vineyards in the northwest of Argentina.
-On an In-Depth Tour of Mendoza, one finds 350 days of sunshine.
+On an Essential Mendoza Wine Tour, one finds 350 days of sunshine.
 Mendoza has an arid climate, but there is plenty of water running down from the Andes and early settlers pioneered a sophisticated irrigation system.

 Wines from Mendoza are so perfect, that they do not even have to be stored for years to have them balanced out.
 Once they are in the bottle, they are ready for consumption.
 The Malbec red wine is the most famous from the Mendoza region.